absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 Some alterations were made.
 The what made the biggest difference was splitting up ```local_histogram[]``` into two arrays, which also meant I could just base their sizes on ```ELEMENTS_PER_THREAD```.
-This is quite in line with branchless program, which will be introduced in the module about real-time systems.
+This is quite in line with branchless programming, which will be introduced in the module about real-time systems.
 I made some additional tweaks that gave a small, but reasonably consistent boost, trying to limit the amount of times the local data is looped by keeping track of the first unoccupied space.